jborean93/winrm-cert-auth/README.md

 The server does the following checks based on the certificate provided by the client (there might be more checks I am missing):

 + the certificate is issued by a trusted Certificate Authority (CA)
+    + if self signed, the cert must be trusted as a root CA
 + the certificate has an Extended Key Usage (EKU) of `clientAuth` (`1.3.6.1.5.5.7.3.2`)
 + the certificate itself is stored in the `LocalMachine` `TrustedPeople` certificate store
 + the Subject Alternative Name (SAN) contains an `otherName` entry for `userPrincipalName` (`1.3.6.1.4.1.311.20.2.3`) (typically with the value `username@localhost`)
-+ the SAN value above is stored in the `WSMan:\localhost\ClientCertificate` mappings
++ a `WSMan:\localhost\ClientCertificate` mapping has a `Subject` with the same SAN value from the above
-+ the username/password under the mapping above is a valid local user and the and the user can be logged in with the password
++ the username/password registered for the mapping above is a valid local user and the and the user can be logged in with the password
 + the standard authorization checks done by WinRM for the above user (Administrator, allowed to log onto network, not disabled, etc)

 If any of the above checks fail the authentication fails.